 The outer layer is extremely important because it is your main shield against the Antarctic environment.
 Most Antarctic expedition cruises will provide a parka to their guests, so the only thing you should worry about is to order your size with your cruising company.
 If you are not sure, you should check with your agent the information regarding the parka jacket.

 The parka is windproof and waterproof, but you will most likely receive it on the ship.
 If you are unlucky with the weather between the airport and the ship you might need to use a lightweight rain jacket.
+However, the time you spend outside is negligible, we never used our lightweight rain jackets.

 Zodiac wet landings require you to step into the water.
 For this, you need knee-high rubber boots.
 You will be walking in those boots on land, snow, and ice, so you need good traction and warmth.